 The ability of a reservoir to attenuate a flood peak is estimated over the entire set of 57 dams, using the respective PFFC estimated as described above.
-As anticipated, the first method used a simplified approach based on the Synthetic Flood Attenuation index (SFA), as it will be briefly discussed in the following.
+As anticipated, the first method used a simplified approach based on the Synthetic Flood Attenuation index (SFA).